NFL on Nickelodeon: AFC Wild Card Playoff game – January 11, 2025

 In August 2024, CBS announced that Nickelodeon would carry one of the two Wild Card games that CBS has the rights to during the 2024–25 NFL playoffs.
 After the Wild Card schedule was set, CBS announced that the simulcast would air for the Los Angeles Chargers-Houston Texans game on January 11, 2025.
 Noah Eagle did not return for this iteration, with Burleson instead sharing a three-man booth with SpongeBob SquarePants and Patrick Star, while Sandy Cheeks and Dylan Schefter served as sideline reporters.
 Dora was utilized to explain the rules and penalty calls to viewers.
 Several other past and present Nickelodeon characters made cameo appearances such as CatDog, who acted as the chain crew.
 Original host of the network's Double Dare game show Marc Summers also reported on the game.
 An exclusive preview of Henry Danger: The Movie aired during halftime, and the first episode of the then-new Nickelodeon series The Thundermans: Undercover served as the lead-out.

 The graphics from the previous telecast were retained.
 Furthermore, the titular character of CatDog is shown grabbing the line of scrimmage and the first down line in place of the traditional arrow graphic.

-2025–26 season

-CBS has the option of producing an alternate broadcast of a select game(s) on Nickelodeon during the 2025–26 NFL season.
+This game received significant online coverage as, during the broadcast, Chargers head coach Jim Harbaugh was "swallowed" by the Dirty Bubble with his Chargers leading 6–0 in the second quarter.
+After this incident, the Chargers were outscored 32–6, leading to some fans seeing it as an omen.